-The civil service considered the potential blackmail of homosexual employees a risk to state security.
-This concern was strongest during the Cold War and employment policies discriminated against gay applicants and employees.
+The civil service considered the potential blackmail of LGBTQ+ employees a risk to state security.
+This concern was strongest during the Cold War and employment policies discriminated against LGBTQ+ applicants and employees.

-In 1967 homosexuality was decriminalised and the civil service was put under pressure to change its attitude.
+In 1967 homosexuality in the UK was partially decriminalised and the civil service was put under pressure to change its attitude.
 Cabinet papers and Civil Service management files for the following years reflect this pressure.

 Use the advanced search option in our catalogue to look for relevant files.
 Use keywords such as ‘homosexual’ and search within the department codes ADM, WO, AIR and DEFE to restrict your search to military records.

-Political organisations such as the Homosexual Law Reform Society and the Campaign for Homosexual Equality fought to improve the rights of gay people.
+Political organisations such as the Homosexual Law Reform Society and the Campaign for Homosexual Equality were involved in the fight to improve the rights of gay people.

 The activities of these organisations and the political debates they generated are reflected in government records – particularly those from the Home Office (HO), Cabinet Office (CAB) and Prime Minister’s Office (PREM).

-Search our catalogue using the names of the organisations or other keywords to identify relevant documents.
+Search Discovery using the names of the organisations or other keywords to identify relevant documents.

 To focus your results use ‘advanced search’ and look for records from the following departments: